What your child learns at ECE

 - see different points of view.

-These experiences enrich your child’s life and gives them the knowledge, skills and outlook they need to tackle new challenges.
+These experiences enrich your child’s life and gives them the knowledge, skills and confidence they need to tackle new challenges.
 All the everyday things you do at home with your child helps their learning and can be linked to the principles and strands of Te Whāriki.

 Last reviewed: Has this been useful?
 Tell us what you think.